kubesphere/helm-charts/src/main/gitlab/doc/index.md

 For the purposes of continuity, these charts have some Kubernetes objects that are not removed when performing `helm uninstall`.
-These are items we require you to _conciously_ remove them, as they affect re-deployment should you chose to.
+These are items we require you to _consciously_ remove them, as they affect re-deployment should you choose to.

 - PVCs for stateful data, which you must _consciously_ remove
   - Gitaly: This is your repository data.